luisduque440/moneyManager/README.md

 and those signals typically come from the time series/tick data itself or is it a huge chunk of external data

 Question: and those signals typically come from the time series/tick data itself or is it a huge chunk of external data?
+A "signal" is whatever you come up with that has some (hopefully not spurious) correlation with your target (typically some price movement).
+You could create it just from time series of prices, or from any other data.
+In our group, the data we were using was tick data, meaning we had access to the whole state of the marketplace and all the "atomic" changes that are happening through a trading day.
+From that you can extract various signals that could be based on current state of the book, recent price changes, ...
+If you want to predict on long time scales (like several months), then fundamentals (net income, debt level, sales growth, ...) can be very important.
+Long time scales are tricky, however, since you have much smaller number of (uncorrelated) data points.
+I also heard options positioning can be informative at times.

 January 10/2020: (improvement in target definition and finding minimal performance requirements for our models)
 ===================================================